 Triabunna Tomorrow is about rethinking and redefining the town’s built environment to assist with developing the town as the gateway to Maria Island and the economic benefits of encouraging visitors to stop and spend some time exploring and discovering Triabunna.

-The Gateway Gatehouse is being built on Council owned land at the main entrance to the town on the Great Eastern Drive (GED) and is clearly visible from the highway.
-It will aim to capitalise on and improve the visitor journey along the GED.
+The Gateway Gatehouse has been built on Council owned land at the main entrance to the town on the Great Eastern Drive (GED) and is clearly visible from the highway.
+It aims to capitalise on and improve the visitor journey along the GED.